 National Redress Scheme

-The NT Redress Coordination Team will support the National Redress Scheme by providing psychological counselling and facilitating a direct personal response for eligible survivors.
+The Northern Territory Redress Coordination Team supports the National Redress Scheme.
+The Team assist in coordinating psychological counselling and facilitating a direct personal response for recipients of redress.

 As always, the freedom of information process is available for those wanting to access their personal records from Northern Territory Government institutions.

 Last updated: 25 July 2018